acezxn/JavaCry/README.md

 # JavaCry Java Ransomware Framework
-**Warning: this project is for educational purpose only.
-Please make sure that the program encrypts the right directory.
+:warning: **This project is for educational purpose only.
+Please make sure to run the ransomware in a testing environment, double check that the program encrypts the right directory, and do not use the project for any illegal use.
 I do not take any responsibility of any damage.**

 ![image](https://github.com/acezxn/JavaCry/blob/main/images/JRFUI.png)